TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 30/Jeremiah 30.5.md

 ---

-For thus saith Jehovah: We have heard a voice of trembling, of fear, and not of peace.
+For thus says Yahweh: We have heard a voice of trembling, of fear, and not of peace.